mattwaelder/petscale/README.md

     - Database security concerns drove me to remove the database from the AWS instance and move it to a MongoDB Atlas hosted database.
 Moving the db to a 3rd party was a good move for security and potential scaling
     - Rewriting the CSS to allow for a good user experience on mobile.
     - The above rewrite illuminated flaws in my css, and so multiple components needed to have their flex-based styling replaced with grid styling.
+    - Implementing the ability to download data from the application in the form of a CSV file (which lead to adding data via CSV as well).
+    - While implementing these CSV features I found a bug that prevented me from cleanly downloading data, this required a moderate rewrite to my database well after the fact, which is always something to avoid...
+Thankfully it went relatively well thanks to sepperation of labor in the backend.
+I solved my problem by adding a new collection which housed information based on the user and not the pet.
+This also opens up the door for future preference settings if I like.

 ## How does the app work?

   * Behind the scenes:

     - Authentication is handled through Firebase, with user data being stored by Googles Firebase and mostly obscured to me (this is great for security).
-    - After auth, a request is made by the express server to the database which returns all the data for that user.
+    - After auth, a request is made by the express server to the database which returns all the necessary data for that user.
     - The response from the server provides data which is manipulated and stored in React states which govern the components on the DOM.
     - Nginx is used to direct traffic to the domain either to the React frontend or the Express server.